KenYu910645/KenYu910645.github.io/_projects/project_multirobot.md

     AMR Hardwares
 </div>

 Our loading platform is constructed using sturdy aluminum structures.
-At the center of the shelf, there is an engagement pin designed to connect with one of the AMRs.
-The front of the shelf features several fiducial markers, which are essential for recognizing and localizing the shelf during the AMR's operation.
+At the center of the shelf, there is an engagement pin designed to engage with one of the AMRs.
+The front of the shelf is pasted with fiducial marker, which is essential for recognizing and localizing the shelf during the AMR's operation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">